ka1130/just-sudo-it/_posts/2017-03-24-the-boids-plan.md

 Let’s break these apart.

+I decided to start with **cohesion**.
+To calculate it, I will need to find the center of gravity for the flock.
+This will be the average of coordinates of all the boids except for the one, for which I will calculate the movement.
+I assume I will move the boid towards the new position by 10% of the newly calculated coordinates, just to keep the whole animation smooth and concise.

+Next, I will handle the **separation** rule.
+This rule needs a constant of the maximum distance between the boids.

 ## Stage 4: Creating a Boid class

+One of the cool new features of ES6 is the introduction of [classes](https://developer.mozilla.org/pl/docs/Web/JavaScript/Reference/Classes).
+Something for you, JS-despisers!
+JavaScript classes are actually just a bit of syntactic sugar over the Objects and prototypes but they make our code much cleaner and simplify working with inheritance.
+I will harness this new feature by creating a simple Boid class that keeps the instance’s position and speed (the movement’s vector).

 ## Stage 5: Initial animation for a group of Boids

+Having the initial group of boids on canvas, I will define the first basic animation.
+It can be simply running on the X-axis.
+Once a boid hits the canvas’ border, the direction of the movement will be reverted.
+Thereafter, I will make boids fly on the Y-axis as well so that they make use of the whole canvas’ area.

 ## Stage 6: Counting next position

+I will need a function that makes use of the previously defined cohesion, separation and alignment rules.
+This way the function will perform calculations of the next position of a boid, then clear the canvas and redraw it on a new position.
+At this point I can tell I'd have released the projects’ .beta version. :)

 ## Stage 7: Changing the circle into bird-oid form

+Now it’s time to play: circles look dull so I will think of something more creative, probably in a form of bird.
+It would be great if every single boid would also animate itself, as if it was flying.
+If I get stuck, I will continue with the next steps and come back here after resolving the rest of the issues.

 ## Stage 8: Adding controls